salihzett/Microsoft-Teams-Room-MTR/README.md

 ### With Microsoft Store
 Search for Microsoft Store in your Windows 10 enviroment and then the dots icon (...) and click on Downloads.
 There you should find the app Skype Rooms Systems which is actually Teams Rooms Console.
+Or try this [link](https://www.microsoft.com/en-us/p/skype-room-system/9nblggh5799l?).

 ### Manually with PS
 At first you need the [Skype Room System Deployment Kit](https://go.microsoft.com/fwlink/?linkid=851168).